American President Lines: American President Lines

 Old House flag of American President Lines, adopted in 1938.

 In August 1938, the United States Maritime Commission judged the Dollar Shipping Company unsound and assumed control over it, appointing William Gibbs McAdoo to succeed R. Stanley Dollar and Joseph R. Sheehan as the new president of the line.
 The first item of business was an amendment to the corporate charter, renaming the line as "American President Lines".
 American Mail Line was also sold to tobacco magnate Richard J. Reynolds and reorganized as an independent company.
 With that the Dollar Steamship, a long potent force in American shipping, became part of maritime history.

 By 1940, the U.S. government had commissioned 16 new ships for APL, continuing the "president" naming of ships, one of these examples being SS President Jackson, a C-3 class merchant vessel.
 In 1941, the U.S. entered World War II, and in 1942 the War Shipping Administration was created, of which APL was an agent.
 APL worked on the management of some of the Administration's ships, maintaining and overhauling them as well as crewing them and being responsible for the handling of cargo and passengers.
 APL's own ships were used, in addition to the many Liberty and Victory ships that were built.
 In 1944, an additional 16 ships were built specifically for APL, including SS President Buchanan, a Victory class vessel.
 At the end of the war in 1945, the company's assets were valued at $40 million.

 One of the APL ships in World War II still survives. is a Victory ship that is preserved as a museum ship in the San Pedro area of Los Angeles, California.
 As a rare surviving Victory ship, she is a U.S. National Historic Landmark.
 The Lane Victory was built by the California Shipbuilding Corporation in Los Angeles, California and launched on 31 May 1945.

 In 1945, R. Stanley Dollar, son of Robert Dollar, initiated court proceedings in the form of the Dollar case, in an attempt to force the return of the company from the government to his family.
-This case would last seven years, with the government continuing the operation of APL in the meantime.
+This case would last seven years, ending with the 1952 privatization of APL by oil executive Ralph K. Davies, backed by Signal Oil and Gas, with 50% of the proceeds going to the Dollar family. the government continuing the operation of APL in the meantime.
 APL restarted its round-the-world passenger service, and launched the and the next year, which were advertised as "your American hotel abroad."
 In the 1950s, the company again expanded, building more ships; 11 were built between 1952 and 1954.
 These included C-4 class cargo ships.
-Also, a settlement was finally reached in the Dollar case.
-Rather than the Dollar family taking back the company, it was sold to a group of investors led by Ralph K. Davies for $18.3 million.
-At this time Davies also acquired control of American Mail Line with the aim of reintegrating it into APL.
+Davies also acquired control of American Mail Line with the aim of reintegrating it into APL.